jdf/processing.py/README.markdown

 ## A word from a sponsor ##

 YourKit has kindly granted me a license to use their excellent Java profiler.
-I'm happy to grant them the space to say:
+I'm happy to give them the space to say:

 > YourKit is kindly supporting open source projects with its full-featured Java Profiler.
 > YourKit, LLC is the creator of innovative and intelligent tools for profiling